digitaldrummerj/old.digitaldrummerj.github.io/_posts/2016/2016-10-18-ionic-v2-setup-osx.md

 In order to run the Genymotion emulator, we need to install Virtualbox.

-1. Navigate to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and click on the install link for OSx and the extension package
+1. Navigate to [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) and click on the install link for OSx and the extension package.
+Version 5.1.4 as of this writing.

     ![Virtualbox Download Page]({{ "virtualbox-download.png" | prepend: imagedir }})